 - Storage – displays PersistentVolumeClaim and StorageClass resources associated with your clusters.

-To connect to the newly created cluster, you will need to configure kubectl to communicate with it.
+You will need to configure kubectl in order to connect to the cluster and thus to communicate with it.
 You can do this via your CLI or using GCP’s Cloud Shell.
 For the latter, simply click the Connect button on the right, and then the Run in Cloud Shell button.
 The command to connect to the cluster is already entered in Cloud Shell:

 Hit Enter to connect.
 You should see this output: